-Hate needles or don’t want to be bothered with medical exams?
-Then a life insurance policy without the medical exam is a great option for you.
+First of all, if you hate needles or don’t want to be bothered with a medical exam, then a life insurance policy without the medical exam is a great option for you.
 There’s a slight difference in rates, but you aren’t required to have an exam.
 Everything else stays the same.

-This option is ideal for those who want the coverage of a term insurance policy, but not the hassle of scheduled medical exams.
+Therefore this option is ideal for those who want coverage, but not the hassle of scheduled medical exams.

 Just like with a traditional term life insurance policy, we recommend a 20- to 30-year term to provide the best coverage value.
 These rates will be locked in over the life of the policy.

-This type of insurance policy is great for seniors and people who are unable to qualify for more traditional forms of life insurance, who want to protect their loved ones from the financial burdens that might be left behind.
+Furthermore, his type of insurance policy is great for seniors and people who are unable to qualify for more traditional forms of life insurance.
+Because these policies are guaranteed acceptance, it is a great choice for those that want to protect their loved ones from financial burdens such as burial expenses or debts that might be left behind.

-Given the increasing cost of funeral and burial expenses, we recommend a $25,000 guaranteed issue policy to ensure there’s enough coverage.
+In light of the increasing cost of funeral and burial expenses, we generally recommend a $25,000 guaranteed issue policy to ensure there’s enough coverage.

 Understanding the Different Types of Life Insurance Policies

 While there are different types of life insurance policies, they all accomplish the same goal: pay the death benefit to the policy holder’s beneficiaries.
-Wage earners buy life insurance to make up for lost income in the event of their early death, so their family members are protected.
+Furthermore, wage earners buy life insurance to make up for lost income in the event of their early death, so their family members are protected.

-We believe the majority of people are best served by purchasing term life insurance.
-However, life insurance also provides tax benefits such as tax deferment of the cash value and tax-free payment of the death benefit.
-This makes permanent policies attractive to those doing estate planning or looking for a tax-favorable investment vehicle.
+Due to the high costs of whole life insurance, we believe the majority of people are best served by purchasing term life insurance.
+However, whole/permanent life insurance provides tax benefits such as tax deferment of the cash value and the ability to avoid estate taxes.
+Consequently, permanent policies are attractive to those doing estate planning or looking for a tax-favorable investment vehicle.